The Basilica Notre-Dame is Montreal’s most famous landmark and a must see.

 Mass times: Mon-Fri at 7:15 am and 12:15 pm, Sat at 5:00pm. and Sunday at 8:00 am, 9:30 am, 11:00 am, and 5:00 pm.

-If you liked it, pin it for later.
+If you need a guide to Montreal’s Basilica Notre-Dame, pin it for later.